Verbier: Geography

 Verbier is located in the municipality of Val de Bagnes in the Swiss canton of Valais.
 The village lies on a south oriented terrace at around 1,500 metres facing the Grand Combin massif.
 The terrace lies on the east side of the Val de Bagnes, a valley located south of Martigny.

 Verbier had 2767 permanent residents in 2006.
 The number of residents can rise to 35,000 in the winter season.
 There is a noticeable population of Scandinavian and British residents.

 Education

 The town has a public school system for its residents up until high school level, when locals must travel down into the valley for schooling.
 In September 2010, the Verbier campus of St. George's (now called Verbier International School), a private international school, was founded and opened its doors in the Chalet Mascotte at the entrance of the village.
 Verbier also has a newly founded school as of January 2021 called Copperfield Verbier, in Le Hameau.

 History

 Verbier has been an Alpine resort with guests from European countries since the early 20th century.
 During World War I, the local economy suffered from a lack of tourist revenue as people were unable or unwilling to travel to Switzerland from countries at war.
-From 1916-1918 Verbier, along with other Alpine resorts, housed interned German, French and British soldiers who required medical treatment.
+From 1916 to 1918 Verbier, along with other Alpine resorts, housed interned German, French and British soldiers who required medical treatment.